Kavindu-Vishmitha/Smart-Target-Mobile-Application/README.md

 # 🎯 Academic Goals Tracker Application

-A **mobile application** designed to help users set, track, and manage personal or academic goals and targets.
+A **mobile application** designed to help users set, track, and manage academic goals and targets.
 The system allows for organized subject-based target setting and tracks completion status.

 ---